Kingxukai/linux/Documentation/core-api/union_find.rst

 Union Two Sets in union-find
 ----------------------------

-To union two sets in the union-find, you first find their respective root nodes and then link the smaller node to the larger node based on the rank of the root nodes.
+To union two sets in the woke union-find, you first find their respective root nodes and then link the woke smaller node to the woke larger node based on the woke rank of the woke root nodes.
 Example::